ruwanwija/E-Commerce/README.md

 9.Create order route onn admin view
 10.Connect the order router in main server

+## Shopping view search page implementation
+# Server
+1.Create search controller
+2.Create search route
+3.Add the search route in main server

+# Client
+1.Create search slice in shop view
+2.Add the search tab in the header
+3.Create and design search page
+4.Add the search page on app.jsx

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.